-Research activities take many forms, including those in which the researchers carry out their work relatively freely and with curiosity, projects in which the area of concentration and goals are defined in advance, and those intended to lead to specific product development.
+Research activities take many forms,

+- Including those in which the researchers carry out their work relatively freely and with curiosity. - Projects in which the area of concentration and goals are defined in advance. - Those intended to lead to specific product development.

 The starting point for these activities is scientific research based on the researcher's creative ideas.
 By broadly supporting this scientific research, which is the foundation of all research activities, the KAKENHI program plays a major role, in the fostering and development of scientific advances.

-O Research Categories
+Research Categories